banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 #### 2.4.1 Migration Strategy Implementation

-For handling breaking changes during refactoring, we will implement the following approach:
+For handling breaking changes during refactoring, I will implement the following approach:

 1. **Interface Stability**
    - Define stable public interfaces for all key components: